Sainty717/Mycelium/README.md

 ```
 docker-compose up -d --build
 ```
-(Sudo if your have not setup the User permissions for Docker.)
+(Sudo if your have not setup the User permissions for Docker. however it is best to setup your docker permissions correctly  https://docs.docker.com/engine/install/linux-postinstall/)

 ### Access the Applications